FOUNDED IN 1979

 the Polus Center for Social & Economic Development, Inc. has more than 35 years’ experience designing human service programs and promoting new opportunities for persons with disabilities and victims of conflict in the United States and throughout the world.

-Rooted in the constructs of Social Role Valorization theory, we believe in a person-centered, holistic approach to assistance.
-By considering emotional and social factors in addition to physical symptoms, we provide assistance based upon a complete picture of an individual’s actual needs as opposed to addressing the perceived needs of a larger group or target population.
-This process begins with extensive interviews with potential service recipients in order to gain a deeper understanding of their lives .
+Rooted in the constructs of Social Role Valorization theory, we believe in a person-centered, holistic approach to support each individual’s vision for a better life.
+Considering, not only a person’s physical impairment, but economic and social factors as well.
+We provide assistance based upon a complete picture of an individual’s actual needs as opposed to addressing the perceived collective needs of a larger group or target population.
+This process begins with extensive interviews with potential service recipients in order to gain a deeper understanding of their lives and the daily challenges they face.

 Over the years